Local momentum space: Scalar field and gravity: Some essential preliminaries for the computation of divergences in the one-loop VD effective action

+where we have declared the fields carrying a bar over them as the background field and the other piece as the quantum field.

-where the numeral index represents the fields: $g^{\alpha\beta} \rightarrow 1 , \phi\rightarrow 2$ and a subscript immediately following the square brackets represents the space-time argument of the enclosed function.
-Next comes the field space metric which takes a non-diagonal form owing to the presence of derivative coupling between scalar field and metric coming from the non-minimal coupling(see \cite{ourpaper1}) (like $\partial_\mu\phi\partial_\nu g_{\alpha\beta}$),
+The field space metric has four components.
+It takes a non-diagonal form owing to the presence of the derivative coupling between the scalar field and the metric coming from the non-minimal coupling (see \cite{ourpaper1}) (like $\partial_\mu\phi\partial_\nu g_{\alpha\beta}$),